emil-perhinschi/zug-tap/README.md

 to run the tests even if one of them fails and summaries about how many tests failed and how many passed, and the TAP way of writing automatic tests provides that without too much boilerplate.

+## PLAN

+Tests should save you time despite the extra typing.
+Still, a lot of the testing frameworks I have seen used require a lot of boilerplate, and even if they don't programmers write a lot of boilerplate anyway so testing gets hard and automatic tests end up either taking a lot of time or get abandoned because "it is too expensive".

+The tests should be easy to write and easy to read, without boilerplate.
+The ideal experience would be to instantiate a test object, then write code as if you're using your library and add "t.ok(...)" or "t.is(...)" from place to place to check the results are what you expect.

 ## HOWTO